vesta-webtrees-2-custom-modules/vesta_gov4webtrees/README.md

 ### Features<a name="features"/>

 * Historic and current GOV data is loaded from the GOV server, cached internally, and displayed for individual facts and events.
-* Location data (map coordinates) are also used, if available, for map links and other custom modules.
+* Location data (map coordinates) is also used, if available, for map links and other custom modules.

 ![Screenshot](gov.png)
 * GOV ids have to be entered manually, once per place name.
 Note that the edit controls have been moved: They are now grouped with the other edit controls (circled red in the screenshot).